intel/kubevirt-gfx-sriov/README.md

    cd applications.virtualization.kubevirt-gfx-sriov
    ```
 2. Add additional access to AppArmor libvirtd profile.
-This step is only required if the host OS comes with AppArmor profile that is preventing KubeVirt operation.
+This step is only required if the host OS (eg: Ubuntu) comes with AppArmor profile that is preventing KubeVirt operation.
 See [issue](https://github.com/kubevirt/kubevirt/issues/7473) for more detail.
    ```sh
    sudo cp apparmor/usr.sbin.libvirtd /etc/apparmor.d/local/

    sudo systemctl reload apparmor.service
    ```
-3. Install `K3s`.
-This step is only required if you don't already have a Kubernetes cluster setup.
+3. Install **K3s**.
+This step will setup a single node cluster where the host function as both the server/control plane and the worker node.
+This step is only required if you don't already have a Kubernetes cluster setup that you can use.

-   *Note: K3s is being used here because it's lightweight and quick to setup up*
+   *Note: K3s is a lightweight Kubernetes distribution suitable for Edge and IoT use cases.
    ```sh
    ./scripts/setuptools.sh -ik
    ```
-4. Install `KubeVirt` and `CDI`
+4. Install **KubeVirt** and **CDI**
    ```sh
    ./scripts/setuptools.sh -iv
    ```
-5. Install `Krew` and `virt-plugin`
+5. Install **Krew** and **virt-plugin**

    *Note: Get help on `setuptools.sh` by running `setupstool.sh -h`*
    ```sh